 1. Write Down your Mobile App Ideas

 No matter how silly your idea feels, keep a note of all your business ideas and refer to them on a daily basis.
-Look out for strong points, weak points, and try to improve the concepts.
+Look out for strong points and weak points, and try to improve the concepts.
 Thinking out an idea over the course of a few days rather than just going with the initial thought will ensure that your idea is feasible.

 Your mobile app idea should solve a problem.
-If it doesn't, then it will be hard for you to market it, and will likely not be able to rise above the immense competition.
+If it doesn't, then it will be hard for you to market it, and you will likely not be able to rise above the immense competition.
 If it does, this is your cue to take the app idea from here and start building it further.

 2. Conduct a Market Analysis for Your App Idea

 Conduct a market analysis for your appOnce you are sure about your mobile app idea, the next step is to research it thoroughly.
-Is your idea innovative enough or has somebody already had that mobile app idea?
+Is your idea innovative enough, or has somebody already had that mobile app idea?

 If your business idea is an innovative concept, make sure that you are ready to experiment with the market.
 When you are working on a clone business idea, it is recommended that you seek advice from a reputed app development company.
 They can help you make sure that your app goes one step further than the competition, enticing customers to prefer it.